-$$Q_U = (\mathrm{USL} - \overline{X})/s$$
+$Q_U = (USL - \overline{X})/s$ where Q_U is the quality index relative to upper specification limit (USL).

 Percent defective (PD).
-Also called percent nonconforming.
 The percentage of the lot falling outside specification limits.
 [PD may refer to either the population value or the sample estimate of the population value.]

 Percent within limits (PWL).
-Also called percent conforming.
-The percentage of the lot falling above the LSL, beneath the USL, or between the USL and the LSL.
+The percentage of the lot falling above the LSL, beneath the USL, or between the LSL and the USL.
 [PWL may refer to either the population value or the sample estimate of the population value.
 PWL = 100 - PD.]